Neftali Manzambi

-Neftali Manzambi (born 23 April 1997) is a footballer who plays as a forward for Winterthur.
-Born in Angola, he is a youth international for Switzerland.
+Neftali Manzambi (born 23 April 1997) is a professional footballer who plays as a forward, most recently for Swiss club Schaffhausen.
+Born in Angola, he has represented Switzerland at youth level.

 Club career

 Basel

 The family Manzambi fled from Angola to Switzerland after Neftali's Birth.
 After playing his early football at FC La Chaux-de-Fonds and Xamax, Manzambi graduated with through FC Basel's youth system and advance to their U-21 team in 2014.
 He played regularly with the team and on 29 January 2016 he signed his first professional contract with the club, but stayed with the team.

 Having already played eight test games with the first team, Manzambi was called up by Basel's head coach Urs Fischer for the game against FC Thun on 14 May 2017 and he played his Swiss Super League debut this 3–3 draw being substituted in during the 75th minute.
-On 8 June 2017 FC Basel 1893 extended Neftali Manzambi's contract, which would have expired at the end of the month, by a further three years, until the end of June 30 2020.
+On 8 June 2017 FC Basel 1893 extended Neftali Manzambi's contract, which would have expired at the end of the month, by a further three years, until the end of June 30, 2020.